-This cauliflower bacon gratin is studded with salty bacon bits in a creamy, cheesy sauce for an ultimate comfort food side dish.
+This cauliflower gratin is studded with salty bits of bacon and cooked in a creamy, cheesy sauce for the ultimate comfort food side dish.
+It’s the most decadent way to enjoy cauliflower and is an absolute crowd pleaser.

 Want to save this recipe?